 - In the winter quarter, they help to manage the application process, finalize community partnerships, and strengthen channels of communication with external partners.
 They also devise and implement an outreach and recruitment strategy for undergraduate students.

-- In the spring quarter, they TA CSRE 101P, “Preparation for Community-Based Fellowships,” the course designed to support undergraduate summer fellows.
+- In the spring quarter, they TA CSRE 146B, “Approaching Research in the Community,” the course designed to support undergraduate summer fellows.

 - In the summer, they follow up weekly with students to track their progress, offer support, encourage self-reflexivity, and troubleshoot any problems that arise.
 They also plan the Engaged Scholar Symposium at the start of fall quarter and help to prepare students to present their work.